elenagoto/foobar.withgoogle/README.md

 This means, however, that I'm very new to the world of programming!
 And all the mathematical knowledge I may need to complete this challenges is something I have yet to acquire.
 I'm sure that, even if I can't complete all the challenges, I'll learn a lot!

-\*\*_The screenshots are from two weeks later, when I got the invitation again.
-The first time I didn't even think about doing it!_

 ## Current status

-Today I completed the second challenge of the second level!
+Today (Nov.
+03, 2020) I completed the second challenge of the second level!

 ![Second level completed screen](images/completed-second-level.png)

 Level 1: